 Receiving a dental implant in Denton, TX, will take more time than having a bridge made.
 Yet it will also be a permanent solution.
 In fact, many people who receive dental implants admit that they love the results.
 Not only can they treat their dental implants like natural teeth, but they can rest easy knowing that their bone health has not been compromised.

 Have you had a tooth removed, or are you considering a tooth extraction in the near future?
 Do not delay considering further treatment to replace the tooth.
 Instead, talk with an oral surgeon like Dr. Aaron Vickers about your candidacy for placement of dental implants.
-Dr. Vickers brings years of compassion and experience to every patient case.
+Dental implants are a great option for smile restoration.
+However, it is important to choose dental professionals that use high quality dental implants.
+Materials such as zirconia or titanium are often used to synthesize dental implants and can provide a level of sturdiness and stability, with zirconia offering more durability compared to titanium.
+Implants can replace a full row of missing teeth using a full arch implant set or individual implants can be placed as needed, and your dental professional should use implants that are made of long-lasting materials.
+Dr. Vickers brings years of compassion and experience to every patient case and uses high quality materials.
 In addition to receiving a DDS, he chose to spend extra years at school to become a medical doctor, too.
 This additional degree helps him bring more knowledge and solutions to the most challenging dental situations.

 Dr. Vickers and his partner, Dr. Tamir V. Anver, who is also a medical doctor and oral surgeon, are accepting new patients interested in learning about same-day or single dental implants in Denton, TX.
 Call (940) 301-3250 to set up an appointment at our Denton office or (469) 498-2080 to schedule a time at the Flower Mound Texas Center for Oral Surgery and Dental Implants location.